-Source - The breakdown of the GWP agrees back to internal working papers prepared on an IFRS basis.
+Source - The breakdown of the GWP agrees back to internal working papers prepared under IFRS.

 Colonial Insurance Company Limited

 CIC was incorporated in Bermuda in 1959 and carries on business as an insurance company.
 It holds a Class 3A License under the Insurance Act 1978 (the "Act") in Bermuda.